joelkuiper/PathoLens/README.md

 ## Data and splits

-It restricts to GRCh38 and ClinVar assertions with “criteria provided, multiple submitters, no conflicts.”
+We restrict to GRCh38 and ClinVar assertions with “criteria provided, multiple submitters, no conflicts.”
 Variants are split **by gene** into train/validation/test to minimize leakage.
 Labels are collapsed to a binary scheme; VUS are excluded upstream.

 ## Implementation